undergrad-partner-school

 Beyond the classroom, UMBC provides students with a vibrant campus life and numerous opportunities for personal and professional growth.
 The university boasts over 250 student organizations, including clubs, performance groups, and service organizations, allowing students to engage in their areas of interest and make meaningful connections with peers.
 Additionally, UMBC's location in Baltimore offers students access to a rich cultural and social scene, with the city's museums, theatres, sports venues, and restaurants just a short distance away.

 University of Maryland, Baltimore County is a public university located in Baltimore, MD and set in a suburban environment.
-Its campus spans 530 acres.
-This school uses a 4-1-4 calendar.
-It has an acceptance rate of 80%.
-The freshman retention rate at University of Maryland, Baltimore County is 86% and the six-year graduation rate is 70%.
+This educational institution operates on a 4-1-4 calendar.
+It has an acceptance rate of 74%.
+The freshman retention rate at University of Maryland, Baltimore County is 86%.

-The freshmen application deadline for this school is February 1.
-For transfer students, the application deadline is June 1.
+For freshmen, the application deadline for this school is February 1.
+The transfer application deadline is June 1.

 Quick Facts